-I work as Front-End Engineer at XING and contributed to a variety of products like Jobs, Mobile, Groups, Profile and SEO.
+I work as Front-End Engineer at XING and contributed to a variety of products like Jobs, Mobile, Groups, Profile, SEO and Onboarding.

 I love movies and TV shows.
 Most of my space on shelves is occupied by my books, that’s why I don’t own a lot of movies.
 But I regularly use LoveFilm, Netflix, Watchever and Amazon Prime.
 I love all genre, especially Action, Comedy, Sci-Fi and Fantasy, but no horror movies.
 This is my IMDb profile and my ratings.